chrislattman/blogging-project/docs/git/index.md

 git push -d origin <branch-name>
 ```

-If the branch had a MR, you will need to create a new MR.
+If the branch had a PR, you will need to create a new PR.

 ### Squashing commits on a branch